-Deep brain stimulation is sometimes used to treat serious tremor in multiple sclerosis.
+Deep brain stimulation is sometimes used to treat serious tremor in multiple sclerosis (MS).

 Deep brain stimulation involves surgery to permanently implant electrodes in the area of the brain called the thalamus.
 A battery is implanted near the collarbone.
 This sends pulsed messages to the electrodes that block the nerve messages that are believed to cause tremor.